Ammanford (electoral ward)

-Ammanford is the name of an electoral ward to Carmarthenshire County Council, representing the community of Ammanford, Carmarthenshire, Wales.
+Ammanford is an electoral ward to Carmarthenshire County Council, representing the community of Ammanford, Carmarthenshire, Wales.

 Profile

 According to the 2001 UK Census, the Ammanford ward had a population of 2,664 of whom 2,347 were born in Wales and 1,599 were able to speak Welsh.

 Prior to May 2022 the Ammanford ward covered only part of the town, namely the Iscennen and Pantyffynnon town wards.
 The other two town wards, Myddynfych and Wernddu, formed the Pontamman county ward.
 Following a boundary review, the two county wards were combined, with a two-councillor representation, to take effect from the May 2022 local elections.

 Representation

 The Ammanford Ward was a single-member ward until May 2022 for the purposes of Carmarthenshire County Council elections.
 Since 2022 it has been represented by two county councillors.

-Between 1989 anmd 1996 Ammanford was a county ward, including the whole of Ammanford town and neighbouring Betws, electing one councillor to Dyfed County Council.
+Between 1989 and 1996, Ammanford was a county ward, including the whole of Ammanford town and neighbouring Betws, electing one councillor to Dyfed County Council.